Miracle Mile Shops: History

-In connection with the Aladdin rebranding, renovation work began on the mall in 2006, with plans to rename it Miracle Mile Shops.
-The name change took effect on May 1, 2007.
+Renovation work began in 2006, in connection with the Aladdin's rebranding as Planet Hollywood.
+The mall was renamed Miracle Mile Shops on May 1, 2007.
 Unlike its predecessor, Miracle Mile Shops sought to focus on affordability rather than high-end luxury.
 General manager Russell Joyner described the renovation, which cost over $60 million, as "Hollywood meets Times Square on the Vegas Strip."
 The renovated mall included a brighter design by Gensler.
 The project also included the removal of cobblestone flooring, which had been the subject of visitor complaints.
-Sales and foot traffic saw an increase following the changes.
+Sales and foot traffic increased after the changes.
 As of 2009, the mall had annual visitation of 22 million, up from 15 million in 2004.
-Approximately 90 percent of the visitors were tourists.
+Approximately 90 percent of visitors were tourists.

-In 2016, the mall was sold for approximately $1 billion to Institutional Mall Investors LLC, a joint venture of Miller Capital Advisory and CalPERS.
-Planning for another renovation began in 2017, and work was set to begin in 2020, although this was delayed because of the COVID-19 pandemic.
-Work eventually began in January 2022, and took place in phases, allowing the mall to remain open.
-The renovation concluded in June 2023.
-More than 20000 sqft of LED screens were added to the mall's exterior and interior as part of the renovation work, which also included new flooring, lighting, and ceilings.
-As of 2022, Miracle Mile Shops had 26 million visitors annually, and had seen nearly 470 million visitors since its initial opening in 2000.
+In 2016, Boulevard Invest sold the mall to an affiliate of Institutional Mall Investors LLC, a joint venture of Miller Capital Advisory and CalPERS.
+Planning for another renovation began in 2017, and work was set to begin in 2020, but the project was delayed by the COVID-19 pandemic.
+Work began in January 2022 and took place in phases, allowing the mall to remain open.
+The renovation included new flooring, lighting, ceilings, seating areas, a new sound system, upgraded light shows, and LED digital signage.
+More than 20000 sqft of LED screens were added to the mall's exterior and interior.
+Portions of the original Desert Passage design were retained, including painted ceilings, Moroccan-style facades, and the Desert Passage ship facade.
+As of 2022, Miracle Mile Shops had 26 million visitors annually and had seen nearly 470 million visitors since its initial opening in 2000.